 We now have only 2 days to prepare for the annual celebration of egg hiding and discovery that we call Easter.
 For those of us who would like to try something different and leave behind the fizzy Alka-Seltzer-on-steroids dye tablets, I have just the thing for you.
-From the folks at DIY-Enthusiasts, I found several eco-conscious egg decorating ideas that have brilliant results.
+Thanks to the folks at DIY-Enthusiasts, we're sharing 10 eco-friendly Easter eggs decorating ideas that have brilliant results.

 Making Egg Dye from Plants, Fruits and Herbs